 The weekend of our annual Hapton Christmas Open Weekend is nearly here.
 On Saturday 7 and Sunday 8 December, our headquarters at Hapton in Norfolk will be open to the public (free entry) to give you, our lovely supporters, the chance to meet some of our special care residents.

 Our centre at Hapton, near Long Stratton, will be open to visitors from 10am to 3pm each day.
 The site is home to our Horse Hospital, Rehoming Centre and administration offices as well as more than 300 horses, ponies and donkeys.
 During the weekend, you can enjoy rehoming and handling displays, a donated tack sale and Christmas gift shopping, a cafe with delicious snacks and hot drinks, pony grooming sessions, fascinating farm tours and Young Redwings fun for young supporters.

 You will also be able to meet lovely Lottie, the ‘Parasol Pony’, who was found roaming the streets of Diss earlier in the year and on her arrival weighed just 49kgs, she is now doing fantastically well and is looking forward to meeting all her fans.
 Redwings has also recently become home to two abandoned foals, one called Derek and the other Matty.
 Matty was particularly poorly on his arrival, he had a maggot infested foot, was severely underweight and had very little fight left in him.
 Matty is now picking up thanks to round-the-clock care, and visitors to the weekend will get the chance to see him being given one of his milk feeds – a lovely sight not be missed.

 Redwings in Action

-Look out for Sampson, Oliver, Rusty, Icky, Prince, Muffin, Denise, Esther and friends!
+Look out for Sampson, Oliver, Icky, Victoria, Muffin, Denise, Esther and friends!